mysql_prepare()

 returns a null-terminated string containing the error message for the most recently invoked statement API

 function that can succeed or fail.
-An empty string (""
+An empty string ("") is returned

 if no error occurred.
 This means the following two tests are equivalent: